danhorst/danhorst.com/content/lists/implmentation-risks.md

 > This list is derived from [_The Four Big Risks_][1].
 > These concepts are covered in detail in [_Inspired_][2].
-> I've adapted it slightly to better fit an enterprise IT context.
+> I've adapted them slightly to better fit an enterprise IT context.

 <dl>
 <dt>Value risk</dt>